-The 125 seat lecture theatre, situated on the ground floor of the library, is equipped with full audio visual presentation equipment and is a popular resource for teaching, public speaking, debating and external speaker events.
+The 125-seat Lecture Theatre, situated on the ground floor of the Library, is equipped with full audio visual presentation equipment and is a popular resource for teaching, public speaking, debating and external speaker events.

-The Modern Foreign Language Learning Centre is used by teaching groups throughout the School, for practising listening, speaking, reading and writing skills through online resources.
+The centre is used by teaching groups throughout the School, for practising listening, speaking, reading and writing skills through online resources.